francnascimento/SnakeNN/README.md

 # SnakeNN
-An experiment of the use of genetic algorithms for the solution of the game Snake oriented by a chaotic function.
+An experiment that uses genetic algorithms(NEAT) for the solution of the Snake game oriented by a chaotic function.